 Are you still putting your patient first?

-Sending clear, easy to read, well-designed statements to patients on an established cycle not only increases efficiency of receiving payments, it also effectively captures self pay revenue while improving the patient financial experience on the whole.
+Sending clear, easy-to-read, well-designed statements to patients on an established cycle not only increases the efficiency of receiving payments, but it also effectively captures self pay revenue while improving the patient financial experience on the whole.